 Importance of material things:

 The aristocratic society used to change lovers and beloveds with clothes.
 Alexander Pope has described lapdog as a very important thing; more important than lovers.
 Thus, the lovers’ value was no more than a pet.
 There is no denying the fact that everything in that era was artificial.
 From women’s beauty to love, each and everything was fake.
 There was no meaningful purpose in their lives.
 They did not worry about losing their chastity as it was not a serious matter.
 In fact, it was just a game for them.
 Material things were more important than love and important matters in life.
 Nothing was of much importance except enjoying sex and games.
-Even the church congregations were not important for them.
+Even the church congregations were not important to them.
 They could miss it for the sake of a ball party.
 Hence, only material things have any purpose in the eyes of those people.

 The attitude of officials:

-Alexander Pope has also mentioned the attitude of officials; they were not ready to take their duties serious.
+Alexander Pope also mentioned the attitude of officials.
+They were not ready to take their duties seriously.
 Instead of being loyal to their work, they made quick decisions so that they could enjoy their meals.
 They wanted to attend every small and large gathering around them.
-Similar is the case with other people of the society.
+Similar is the case with other people in society.
 Merchants want to be rich by hook or crook.
 Therefore, the poet has sketched a very detailed picture of that century, in which the people had no morality at all.

 Besides, many parts of the poem focus on young ladies and men of that era.
-Lord Petre and Belinda are representative of that contrary; they are young and have only one purpose in life and that is to enjoy the luxuries.
+Lord Petre and Belinda are representatives of that country.
+They are young and have only one purpose in life and that is to enjoy luxuries.
 Their attitude is enough to discuss what was happening in their times.
 Hence, intentionally or unintentionally, Alexander Pope has put reality in front of his readers.